Parmigianino: Work in Fontanellato and travel to Rome

-In 1524, he traveled to Rome with five small paintings, including the Circumcision of Jesus and his Self-portrait in a Convex Mirror, seeking patronage of the Medici pope, Clement VII.
+In 1524, he travelled to Rome with five small paintings, including the Circumcision of Jesus and his Self-portrait in a Convex Mirror, seeking patronage of the Medici pope, Clement VII.
 Vasari records that in Rome, Parmigianino was "celebrated as a Raphael reborn".
-In January 1526, Parmigianino and his uncle, Pier Ilario, agreed with Maria Bufalina from Città di Castello, to decorate the church of San Salvatore in Lauro with an altarpiece of the Vision of Saint Jerome (1526–27, National Gallery, London).
-Within a year, the Sack of Rome caused Parmigianino, and many other artists, to flee.
+In January 1526, Parmigianino and his uncle, Pier Ilario, agreed with Maria Bufalina from Città di Castello to decorate the church of San Salvatore in Lauro with an altarpiece of the Vision of Saint Jerome (1526–27, National Gallery, London).
+Within a year, the Sack of Rome caused Parmigianino and many other artists to flee.

 Bologna and return to Parma

 He resided in Bologna for nearly three years.
 At around 1528, he painted the Madonna and Child with Saints (Pinacoteca, Bologna), then later in 1528, he painted Madonna con la Rosa (Dresden) and Madonna with Saint Zachariah (Uffizi).
-By 1530 Parmigianino had returned to Parma.
+By 1530, Parmigianino had returned to Parma.